remy/remysharp.com/public/drafts/muddling-my-way-through-real-time.md

 Note that the address for the server is the same address as the webserver that your Primus instance is bound to.

 Then with omega-supreme, you can forward messages to known servers.
-So if `server A` knows that `server B` is active, it can forwad broadcast messages to `server B`:
+So if `server A` knows that `server B` is active, it can forward broadcast messages to `server B`:

 ```
 primus.forward(server, data, function (error, data) {